Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     *   **NOTE:** The default behavior of the Object Recognition Source is to process up to 10 captured frames in parallel at a time.
 If you would like the source to only process one frame at a time, then `maxRunningThreads` and `maxQueuedTasks` must both be set to 1.
+*   suppressEmptyNeuralNetResults: Optional.
+Only used if `pollTime` has been specified.
+Must be a boolean value.
+If set to `true`, only the neural net results containing recognitions, (from polled frames), will be sent back to the VANTIQ Source as a
+Notificiation.

 ### Options Available for Data Source